DIARY - Italy to August 31

 Rating agency DBRS reviews sovereign debt rating on Italy.

-Milan, Italian banking association ABI holds annual assembly with President Antonio Patuelli, Bank of Italy Governor Ignazio Visco, Economy Minister Giovanni Tria, Italian President Sergio Mattarella (0900 GMT).
+Milan, Italian banking association ABI holds annual assembly with President Antonio Patuelli, Bank of Italy Governor Ignazio Visco, Economy Minister Giovanni Tria, Italian President Sergio Mattarella, Prime Minister Giuseppe Conte (0900 GMT).

 Trieste, news conference to present new 2020-2023 business plan of Trieste airport’s operator following F2i investment with F2i CEO Renato Ravanelli, Trieste Airport Chairman Antonio Marano and Director General Marco Consalvo (1030 GMT).